 The Early Years

 My childhood and early adulthood are that of an average female in the UK.
 I was a happy baby, two years later a small sister arrived, and then I was on the well-trodden path of school, (a brief separation between my parents), university and work.
-It was a pretty normal start to life, and I retain a memory of feeling safe and loved by my parents, but as I grew up I realised that we had never been a very ‘touchy-feely’ family and I was poorly equipped to deal with adult emotions and honest communication.
+It was a pretty normal start to life, and I retain a memory of feeling safe and loved by my parents.
+But as I grew up I realised that we had never been a very ‘touchy-feely’ family and I was poorly equipped to deal with adult emotions and honest communication.
 I also realised that something was missing.
 I tried hard to establish myself as an adult, find my direction, and forge a lifestyle, which didn’t only pay my bills, but also fulfilled my soul.
 I now see that all of my attempts were futile because I was missing one vital connection – myself!
 How could I find what made me happy if I didn’t know who I was?

 It's Life, As Many of Us Know It

-Twenty years on from those first stumbling, confusing steps into adulthood, now in my early 40s, I look back at multiple failed relationships, a miscarriage, an abortion, the traumatic death of my dear mother, far too many futile, stressful hours of working in the unforgiving world of PR in London, chronic illness, and a physical, mental and spiritual breakdown.
+Twenty years on from those first stumbling, confusing steps into adulthood, now in my 40s, I look back at multiple failed relationships, a miscarriage, an abortion, the traumatic death of my dear mother, far too many futile, stressful hours of working in the unforgiving world of PR in London, chronic illness, and a physical, mental and spiritual breakdown.

 The Rude Awakening / Blessing

 Crisis can often be the birth of renewal and spiritual awakening – the cloud with its silver lining - and this was how it was for me.
-My first crisis came in the form of ulcerative colitis, a stress-related digestive disorder causing bloating, pain and often bleeding.
+My first crisis came in the form of ulcerative colitis, a stress-related digestive disorder causing bloating, pain and often bleeding in the large intenstine.
 As I sat listening to the doctor tell me there was no cure, and that I could manage my symptoms for the rest of my life with medication, including steroids, a small voice inside of me said: “This is wrong – for every symptom there must be a cause, so if I find the cause I will find the cure.”
 This was the beginning of my journey, and hindsight has taught me that my illness was the best thing that could ever have happened to me.
 It began my journey back to ‘me’.

 How We 'Unlove' Ourselves

 Through acupuncture, nutritional therapy, meditation and yoga, singing and dancing, and lots and lots of crying it dawned on me that the illness was the culmination of years of self-abuse.
-I’m not even talking about more serious, damaging abuse such as self-harm or drug addiction, simply the fact that I was unkind and unloving to myself.
+I’m not talking about the obvious, physically damaging abuse such as self-harm or drug addiction, simply the fact that I was unkind and unloving to myself.
 I’m sure you can recognise some of the incipient, subtle ways we all fall victim to ‘unlove’, in some shape or form, as ways of coping in modern society.
 These unloving behavioural patterns have become so accepted that we perceive them as ‘normal’, ‘functional’, even ‘successful’ ways of living - poor eating habits, over-exercising, over-working, binge-drinking, looking for love in all the wrong places, compulsive shopping, constant negative mental chatter of not being ‘enough’… the list goes on… All of this had been the backdrop to my 20s and 30s and had left no room for compassion, gentleness and self-esteem.
 No room for ‘me’.

 Truth Will Find Us in the End